 44. 90% of People Believe Remote Work Improves Morale

 The vast majority of people want more remote work and telecommuting opportunities.
-The Staples Workforce Survey found 90% of employees believe more flexible work arrangements and schedules increase worker morale.
+The Staples Workforce Survey found that 90% of employees believe more flexible work arrangements and schedules increase worker morale.

 45. 67% Would Quit If Work Arrangements Were Less Flexible